TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/recoveryservices-v2a-diagnostic-progress-disksessionnotprocessing.md

     cloudEnvironments="Public"
 />

-# Replication status is critical because the Process Server is not uploaded from last 60 minutes
+# Replication status is critical because a disk in the virtual machine is not replicating from last 2 hours
 <!--issueDescription-->
-We detect that the replication status is critical because replication data on Process Server is not uploaded from last 60 minutes.
+We detect that the replication status is critical because a disk in the virtual machine is not replicating from last 2 hours.
 <!--/issueDescription-->

 ## **Recommended Steps**

-To resolve the problem, follow these steps:

-1. Check MARS agent logs for any upload errors.
-2. Check the ASR service svagents is running.
-If not start/restart the service
-3. Check the network connectivity to the Azure storage from the Process Server.
+Please contact Azure support to resolve the issue.